Welcome to our peperomia tetragona care guide, an easy to look after plant as long as you don’t overwater it…

 Peperomias do well in most households, but mist it occasionally if the air is dry.
 They ideally want 40-50%.

-The ideal range is 20°C to 25°C (68-77°F), but they’ll be ok if they get colder at night.
+The ideal range is 20°C to 25°C (68-77°F).
 They do well in almost all homes.
+They can tolerate really low temperature, down to almost freeing, but they prefer more constant environments.

 How To Propagate Peperomia Tetragona